tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 Positioning the logic this way, you see that the object could also retrieve different states
 if needed.
-The input could be check if it exists in the "if" condition, then have a default
+The input could be check if it exists in the `if` condition, then have a default
 message in the else.
 This is a good option to keep in mind when weighing out your options.
 In
 the past this method may have been seen as wasteful, as it cost much more memory to build an object
 than to check against execution flow conditions.
 Currently with how code is compiled and optimized,